jvidal7/aws-serverless-debugging-lab/README.md

 - Check DynamoDB table functionality
 - Validate SNS subscription health

-This project will strengthen your understanding of how AWS services interact while helping you build practical debugging and troubleshooting skills used in real cloud environments.

 ---

 # 👩‍💻 Steps to be Performed

-In the next few lessons, we’ll complete the following tasks:
+In the next few lessons, I will complete the following tasks:

 1. Deploy the Broken CloudFormation Stack
 2. Reproduce the Contact Form Issue